rayaman/multi/README.md

-# Multi Version: 15.0.0 Fake it till you make it
+# Multi Version: 15.1.0 LÖVR Integration
 **Key Changes**
 - Emulating system threading on a single thread
     - Purpose to allow consistant code that can scale when threading is available.
 Check out the changelog for more details